cinarkaan/Rumaroll-Unity3d--/README.md

 <img src="./SS/Multiplayer.png">

 <p> There are 2 different options.
 First one is the create game lobby that is setuped rooms by players.
 Second one is the lobby that joins players.
 Signaficant note : The wifi of device must had been turned on by the players before either create room or join room.
-The player who won is to be own the rewards end of the stage.</p>
+The player who won is to be own the rewards end of the stage.
+The player who reach out to evacuation point wins the game , the first player(host) starts at the (6,6) referance point and the second player(client) starts at the (18,18) referance point. </p>

 <h2>Settings</h2>

 <img src="./SS/Settings.png">

-<p> The players might to prefer to turn off or initialize some settings about the game (e.g sounds , vfx ..)</p>
+<p> The players might to prefer to turn off or initialize some settings about the game (e.g sound , vfx ..)</p>

 <h2>Tutorial - Stage 4 (4 x 4 Grid Platform)</h2>